anubhav1206/pretix-question-placeholders/README.rst

-Email content based on question answers
+Email content based on questions and answers
 =======================================

 This is a plugin for `pretix`_.